 Denari is a board member for the Joel Cornette Foundation and has served on the Board of Directors for Special Olympics Indiana, Methodist Sports Medicine Foundation and Carmel Dads Club.
 He is a spokesman and volunteer for the Hamilton County Humane Society, and is active as a speaker and emcee for various organizations and events in Central Indiana.
 In 2009, he was named to the inaugural class of the Westfield High School Distinguished Alumni Hall of Fame.
 In 2016, he was the recipient of the Clarence A. Jackson Career Service Award from the National Association of Wabash Men, an award given annually to an alumnus who has distinguished himself by outstanding service to his chosen vocation.

-Denari and his wife, Terry, live in Carmel, Ind., and are the proud parents of sons, Evan, Wilson and Max.
+Denari and his wife, Terry, live in Carmel, Ind., and are the proud parents of sons, Evan, Wilson (daughter in-law Emma) and Max.